 How secure are Macs?

 Macs have historically faced fewer attacks in part because they were less popular than Windows computers, so cybercriminals simply didn’t target them.
+Additionally, their UNIX backbone increases their security.
 However, threat actors are increasingly developing Mac malware, heightening the need for careful security measures.

-Apple also continues to incorporate built-in security features related to the following categories:
+Additionally, Apple continues to incorporate built-in security features related to the following categories:

 These features provide an additional layer of protection to reduce the attack surface, protect data, and help prevent cybersecurity incidents.